 In terms of designating a threatened species, fragmentation decreases the chances of two adults being able to cross the barrier and divide.
 Effectively, it creates two smaller populations, each with a lower number of breeding adults.
 The smaller population size increases the chance of extinction in each group, which raises the total chance of extinction for the species.
 Thus, fragmentation is an important consideration for threatened species.
 Generally, animals found in only 1 small area are considered critically endangered.
 The total size of the area depends on the animal, and the typical range it needs to survive.

-As with population size, scientist quantify future and current risks to geographic range.
+As with population size, scientists quantify future and current risks to the geographic range of a species.
 A threatened species may also be designated in future actions to their habitat put part or all of their population in danger.
 Deforestation and ocean acidity are two events which are greatly affecting many species right now.
 The drastic effects will alter their ranges and ultimately their population sizes.
-Many animals are being added to the threaten species list because of large-scale events like this which affect their range.
+Many animals are being added to the threatened species list because of large-scale events like this which affect their range.

 Threatened Species Examples

 The black-footed ferret (Mustela nigripes) is a threatened species on the verge of extinction.
-While it is though that the ferret once had an extended range, poising of their prey (prairie dogs) and the plague killed off their populaitons.
-Further, as the plains became more populated, many prairie dog town were destroyed, killing off their food-source.
-By the 1960’s, the black-footed ferret was extremely rare and limited to a few populations in Wyoming.
+While it is thought that the ferret once had an extended range, poisoning of their prey (prairie dogs) and a plague killed off their population.
+Further, as the plains became more populated, many prairie dog towns were destroyed, killing off their food source.
+By the 1960s, the black-footed ferret was extremely rare and limited to a few populations in Wyoming.
 By 1987, it was considered extinct in the wild.